Wikia/guidelines/SCSSCodingConventions.md

 ### Whitespace and Structure

 * Use tabs, not spaces, for indentation.
+* Only one rule per line.
+* One line break before each selector.
 * Nested selectors should be indented by one tab.
 * Style declarations (properties) should be indented by one tab under their selectors.
 * Place one space after the selector and before the open curly bracket.